 The following months are a blur now, consisting mainly of mom being up until midnight (or later), scouring the internet for therapies that might help, reading accounts of things others had tried, wondering if what other parents had helped children --might.just.help.mine.

 I do not want to insinuate that what we have done might work for your child - and thus set up for you expectations that might not become a reality.
-However, at the same time, I feel that to not share the things that have helped us would be a true disservice to others who are looking for help.
+However, at the same time, I feel that not sharing the things that have helped us would be a true disservice to others who are looking for help.

 So here is a brief history of our path with autism.
 Some successes.
 Some "failures".
 What we have done and what we are doing now.
 And what I think is perhaps the best supportive technique of all.

 1. Occupational Therapy

 We did quite a bit of OT at the beginning of our journey with autism--both in-house and in various clinics.
 Sensory Integration, massage, touch, and brushing were all part of what we worked on.
 It was time consuming to keep going to clinics, so eventually we pulled most of it in-house and did various therapies with balls, etc.